AI for Risk Management: The Battle of Computer with Human

 Speed, accuracy, and cost are all great, but technology is only valuable if it does the job it is supposed to do.
 So, which one is better at credit risk management – the human or the machine?
 Humans often have a bias that can impact decision-making, even when faced with data.
 However, they are better at picking up on social cues, which can indicate a bigger problem down the line, as well as building consumer trust with excellent customer service.

-On the other hand, automated technology and AI-based risk management can quickly verify and deal with issues using red flags by drawing from mass amounts of data.
+On the other hand, automated technology and risk assessment AI can quickly verify and deal with issues using red flags by drawing from mass amounts of data.
 This empowers the user to verify any claims in person and move forward in a smarter way.

 Human vs Machine: The Ultimate Balancing Act

 As you may have guessed initially, neither human nor machine can win outright in this battle.
 Instead, a balancing act between technology and humanity must occur to achieve the results needed to compete in today’s market and into the future.
 Tech provides the sheer automation power to do this faster and more accurately.
 Meanwhile, humans add the natural intelligence factor and the ability to read more subtle factors that machines cannot.
-All that matches the concept of GiniMachine: the algorithms make data-driven suggestions, while the really important decisions are up to qualified employees.
+All that matches the concept of GiniMachine: AI in risk assessment makes data-driven suggestions, while the really important decisions are up to qualified employees.

 So, the winner?
 It’s a combination of both.